-Control rules (OPCIs must be compliant period) at each net asset valuation date, with no transition Listed financial securities (including SIICs) and UCITS units No more than 20% of a single category of financial instrument issued by the same entity 43 .
+Control rules (OPCIs must be compliant at each net asset valuation date, with no transition period) Listed financial securities (including No more than 20% of a single category of financial instrument issued by the same entity 43 .

-Q33.
-Should forward contracts used to hedge future assets/liabilities be taken into account?
+Q34.
+Should forward contracts used to hedge future assets/ liabilities be taken into account?